 Brummie comedian Joe Lycett – who now goes by the name of Hugo Boss – has recruited a team of fellow comics to send up movie star Gal Gadot’s celebrity all-star tribute to John Lennon, with his own expletive-laden version of the song ‘Imagine’.

-After the Wonder Woman actress shared a recent video roping in her A-list chums to drop a few lines each of the famous Lennon track, Boss (Lycett) wanted in on the action and so created his own version.
+After the Wonder Woman actress shared a recent video roping in her A-list chums to drop a few lines each of the famous Lennon track while in coronavirus self-isolation, Boss (Lycett) wanted in on the action and so created his own version.
 As you do.

 Teaming up with Nish Kumar, Noel Fielding, Harry Hill, Rob Beckett and even Paul Chuckle, Boss filmed his hilarious version in a bid to echo Gadot’s star-studded rendition of the song, only with every line changed to include the word “bastard”.

 In the original posted to Instagram, Gadot was joined by an array of Hollywood chums including Mark Ruffalo, Amy Adams, Cara Delevingne, Natalie Portman, Zoe Kravitz, James Marsden and Will Ferrell; in a bid sing a couple verses of John Lennon’s Imagine to lift public spirits amid the current coronavirus pandemic.

 With no desire to be left out of the hype, Boss’ UK version had him and his celebrity mates belt out an edited version of the song for his Twitter followers, only with basically every other word replaced with ‘bastard’.
 Hilarity ensued.